The Conversation Continues

 Likely Another Vote in November 2026

-The school board will convene and figure out a plan and process to get to hopefully get a new vote in November 2026.
-This will likely involve more surveys and include community voices.
+The school board has been convening to figure out a plan and process to get to hopefully get a new vote in November 2026.
 Please participate!

 Note: School districts are able to ask up to 2 referendum questions a year.
 The costs will continue to eat into the operating budget until a referendum is passed.
 If no referendum is passed within 5 to 10 years, the district will need to start making cuts to staffing, compensation, and programs.